anonym/tails/config/chroot_local-includes/usr/share/doc/tails/tca/HACKING.md

 Command line options
 --------------------

-amensia can only run tca with no options.
+amnesia can only run tca with no options.
 Any argument is ignored.
 However, tca *has* options.
 You can enable them editing /usr/local/bin/tca, adding `sys.argv[1:]` to the list of arguments.

 Debug more